codess-aus/PL-900/PowerApps.md

 Model-driven apps let pu design critical business apps by allowing you to write complex business logic inside.

+Each table also contains four assets:
+* Forms – Defining how users will see and interact with the data
+* Views – A list view of the rows for each table
+* Charts - Showing the data in a meaningful, visual representation
+* Dashboards – Providing an insightful, graphical overview of the data

 You should not use a model-driven app because you need to design an app with a customized layout.
+MDA design is mostly controlled by the business processes chosen.

+Model-driven apps are created using the App Designer.
+You will choose the entities, dashboards, business process flows, forms, and other components that you want to make available in your app, and then the app will be created for you.
+This means you will need to spend more time understanding what your user needs than how it is going to look.

 You can embed a canvas app in a model-driven app.
 You can design and create custom layouts using the canvas app designer and embed these apps in a model-driven app.
 An embedded canvas app includes rich data integration capabilities between the contextual data from the model-driven app form with the embedded canvas app.